radiolondra/ServiceWorker-Highlander-DNA/README.md

 You can use 2 different websocket servers, and the choice has to be done in the extension's code:

-in *websockettest.js*, you can enable the remote websocket server:
+in *websockettest.js*, you can enable:

-`var endpoint = "wss://ws.ifelse.io";`
+- the remote websocket server: `var endpoint = "wss://ws.ifelse.io";`

-or the local one, provided in this repository, which echoes any received message back to all the connected clients (broadcast) and must be run before to open the extension's host browser:
+- or the local one, provided in this repository, which echoes any received message back to all the connected clients (broadcast) and must be run before to open the extension's host browser: `var endpoint = "ws://localhost:8000";`

-`var endpoint = "ws://localhost:8000";`
+The local web socket server is useful to externally debug the extension when the extension's host browser has been closed.
+That's right, because, depending on the type of configuration applied, **when the host browser is closed Highlander-DNA can either shut down with the browser or continue to live forever**, with all functionality connected and managed (e.g. the included WebSocket client/server communications test sample).

 The local web socket server is provided as a *PyCharm* project.
 You can open it in PyCharm and build the final executable (for Windows OS) by using the provided *pyinstaller .spec file* or download an already built .exe file from Releases.
 To build the executable for other OSes you'll have to modify the pyinstaller .spec file.